If you’ve been wondering what is the average lifespan of a Maine Coon cat, then you are not alone. I get asked this question on a weekly basis!

 - Not at risk of catching infectious diseases, from other animals

 - Diet can be controlled i.e. no dodgy mice to make them ill!

-For more in depth information on this subject, take a look at my article: “Can Maine Coon Cats Be Kept Indoors“.
+For more in-depth information on this subject, take a look at my article: can Maine Coon cats be kept indoors.